leafo/lapis/docs/reference.md

 ### URL Parameters

-Routes can contain special patterns that match parts of the url and put them into a request parameter.
+Routes can contain special patterns that match parts of the URL and put them into a request parameter.

 Named parameters are a `:` followed by a name.
 They match all characters